sparrowmktplace/SDK-Documentation/docs/getting-started/quick-start.md

 - After you agree to install ssl certificate on your browser, the app will start running on https.

 ![image-6](../../assets/image6.png)
-- Log in to your Survey Sparrow account.
+- Log in to your SurveySparrow account.

-- To the Survey Sparrow account URL, append `?dev=true`
+- To the SurveySparrow account URL, append `?dev=true`

 &emsp;&emsp;&emsp;Example URL:
 &emsp;`https://subdomain.surveysparrow.com/?dev=true`